chadmcrowell/killercoda-scenarios/kubernetes-backup-etcd/step3.md

 Let's restore from the 'snapshot' file in our current directory.
 It's a local file, so we don't need any authentication.

-> 🔥TIP: The kubelet runs the etcd pod directly (without kube-scheduler) and picks up the manifest in `/etc/kubernetes/manifests/etcd.yaml`
+> 🔥TIP🔥: The kubelet runs the etcd pod directly (without kube-scheduler) and picks up the manifest in `/etc/kubernetes/manifests/etcd.yaml`

 We can use the `etcdctl snapshot restore` command to restore from our snapshot, and use the `--data-dir` flag to place it in the same directory as the current etcd member.